-Próxima fecha del programa: 30 de junio de 2022
+Próxima fecha del programa: 26 de enero de 2023

 El programa cuenta con abogados voluntarios con conocimientos en las siguientes áreas del derecho: Derecho de Familia, Derecho de Arrendadores e Inquilinos, Derecho Civil General, Derecho Laboral, Ley de Planificación Patrimonial/Sucesiones y Ley de Lesiones Personales.

 No hay cargo por el servicio, pero los participantes deben registrarse previamente para el programa.
 Los participantes deben vivir en el condado de Marin o tener un caso pendiente en los tribunales del condado de Marin.

 Los abogados no ayudarán a los clientes más allá de la cita de 20 minutos en la clínica, y no se creará una relación abogado-cliente.